-Typically, the procure-to-pay process involves four key stakeholders: the department that raised the request, the procurement department, suppliers, and the accounts payable department (or an external agency in case of accounts payable outsourcing).
+It is a subset of the larger source-to-pay cycle.
+It involves four key stakeholders: the department that initiates the request, suppliers, procurement, and accounts payable (or an external agency in case of outsourcing).

 1. Identify the need

 When a department requires raw materials or services, they will send a purchase request to the procurement department.
 The request will include the quantity, quality, and timeline required.

 Traditionally, this process involved emails and paperwork.
 However, with Nanonets AP automation, the request can trigger a requisition process within a unified system, which improves speed and accuracy.